 Keyword: Peace

-Sunday@CMU: October 2025
+Sunday at CMU: October 2025

 Peace with Creation

-This month on Sunday@CMU, we are hearing from CMU alumna Zoe Matties.
+This month on Sunday at CMU, we hear from CMU alumna Zoe Matties.
 Zoe is Manitoba Program Manager for A Rocha Canada, a Christian environmental organization dedicated to caring for creation through conservation research, education, and community engagement.
-She graduated with an International Development Studies major, and holds a Master of Science in Food Systems and Society.
 In this new series of reflections, Zoe is exploring Peace with Creation, the theme of this year's Season of Creation—a period in the liturgical calendar dedicated to prayer, education, and action to protect the gift of God's creation.

 From peacebuilding to conservation: A CMU alum’s journey of justice, community, and care for creation